artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    :align: center
    :width: 60%
    :alt: Adding tags to files in the backlog

 Tags that have already been created appear in the Tags drop-down menu.
 Choosing a particular tag filters the files that appear within transfers in the Backlog pane by that tag.
 Filters added in other panes in the Appraisal tab will also appear listed under the Tags drop-down menu.
 Filters can be removed by clicking the “x” next to them.

 .. image:: images/adding_filters.*
    :align: center
    :width: 40%
    :alt: Filters as they appear below the tags drop-down menu

+Tags can also be added from within the File list (see below).

 .. _analysis_pane: